cuustard/Year2Notes/231 Computer Networks and Systems/System Design.md

 ---
 ## What System Design Is

 System design is all about optimisation, bottlenecks, constraints, resources, and metrics.
 System design patterns consists of multiplexing, pipelining, batching, locality/caching, distributed/hierarchy, abstraction/binding and indirection, virtualisation/randomisation, data and control separation.
+CUM

 A system is a collection of components including hardware and software that work together to achieve a specific goal.
 Therefore, **System Design** is the science of putting together resources into a harmonious whole. #keyTermDefinition